 Figure 5.5: Schematic view of a 5-roller refiner

 Hydraulic pistons press the first roller against the second lowest roller, which is fixed firmly in position, while the width of the working gap between them can be adjusted.
 Hydraulic pressure on the fifth and last roller causes dynamic pressure of the whole roller stack, i.e. rollers 5, 4 and 3, on the second roller.
+The scraping knife fitted to the fifth roller scrapes off the film of refined product that is transported by a steel band conveyor to the next processing step.

 Figure 5.6: Graphical view of a 5-roller refiner (SLFA)